-2.2 The proposed rule change supports increased flexibility of multi-contracts
+2.2 The rule recommendation supports increased flexibility of multi-contracts

-The proposed rule change seeks to remove this restriction and improve the flexibility for AEMO to procuring interim reliability reserves over multiple years.
-This is to ensure AEMO has a range of procurement options available to address any forecast reliability gaps prior to the implementation of more enduring mechanisms.
+The rule recommendation removes the restriction for AEMO to procure interim reliability reserves over multiple years and improves flexibility for AEMO and participants.
+This ensures AEMO has a range of procurement options available to address any forecast reliability gaps prior to the implementation of more enduring mechanisms.